Evangelical Presbyterian Church in Spain

 The Evangelical Presbyterian Church in Spain (Iglesia Evangélica Presbiteriana de España) is a confessional Calvinist and Presbyterian denomination in Spain.
 It was begun when the Presbyterian Church of Brazil sent missionaries in Huelva.
 The work spread to various cities of Spain.
-It has congregations in Don Benito, Sevilla, Getafe, Torrelodones, Madrid, A Coruña and Málaga plus the first work in Huelva.
+It has congregations in Don Benito, Sevilla, Getafe, Torrelodones, Madrid, La Coruña and Málaga plus the first work in Huelva.

 The church adheres to the Westminster Confession.
 The denomination adheres to the five solas, Sola Scriptura, Sola Fide, Sola Gratia, Solus Christus, Soli Deo Gloria.

 In 1999, the church was registered by the government.